DennisRudolf/Continuous_Authentication/README.md

 e_{\text{SP}} = e_{\text{prover}}
 $$

-- Finally, verifies the zero-knowledge proof (ZKP).
+- Finally, verifies the ZKP.

 If both conditions are satisfied, the SP returns the authentication result to the user.